Graduate School - Testing

 Most graduate and professional schools require test scores for admission.
 The Graduate Record Exam (GRE) General and Subject tests are required by many academic programs (Masters and Doctoral degrees).
 MBA programs usually require the Graduate Management Admission Test (GMAT).
 Other tests are required in other fields such as the LSAT for law school, the MCAT for medical school, the DAT for dentistry school, the OAT for optometry school, and the TOEFL English proficiency test for international students.

 Check each school's admission requirements to determine which tests you need to take.
-Currently, GRE Subject Tests are only available for Biochemistry, Cellular and Molecular Biology, Literature in English, Biology, Mathematics, Physics, Psychology, and Chemistry.
+Currently, GRE Subject Tests are only available for Biology, Chemistry, Literature in English, Mathematics, Physics, and Psychology.

 - California Basic Educational Skills Test (CBEST)